cardano-scaling/hydra/docs/adr/2023-09-08_026-network-resilience.md

 * That layer consumes and produces `Authenticate`d messages in order to identify the source of messages
 * It uses a vector of monotonically increasing _sequence numbers_ associated with each party (including itself) to track what are the last messages from each party and to ensure FIFO delivery of messages
 * This _vector_ is also used to identify peers which are lagging behind and to resend the missing messages, or to drop messages which have already been received
+* This _vector_ is also piggybacked by the ping messages of the heartbeat mechanism so that a node informs its peers of its own situation even if it would have, otherwise, no message to sent to them
+* Sending a ping message does not influence the _vector_ of the sender
+* Any message received which index does not match what the peer expects is dropped
+* Messages deemed not received by a peer a re-sent

 ## Consequences

-* We keep our existing `Network` interface hence all message will be resent to all peers
+* We keep our existing `Network` interface hence all messages will be resent to all peers
   * This could be later optimized either by providing a smarter interface with a `send :: Peer -> msg -> m ()` unicast function, or by adding a layer with filtering capabilities, or both
 * We need to ensure messages are not kept forever when resending, eg. that the pending messages list is garbage collected
 * We need to refactor our `Heartbeat` layer to decouple the 2 capabilities it embeds, namely sending periodical heartbeats to peers, and providing listeners with information about a peer connection status, so that the `Reliability` layer can actually rely on those heartbeats to get regular update of peers' knowledge even when the actual Head is idle.